TEAMMATES/teammates-ops/community.md

 Project mentors are experienced past team members or domain/industry experts who take on advisory role for current team members.
 They are not obliged to actively contribute code to the project or perform maintenance tasks.

+Project mentors who are promoted from a previous team member position will retain all their previous privileges.
+Otherwise, the privilege is granted on a case-by-case basis.